recom3/api-hud-goggle/README.md

 ## End points

-/login
+### Login Controller

-Provides a entry point for the users connect to get a token
+/login - Provides a entry point for the users connect to get a token

-/token
-/me

-Entry point for users with token

-/metrips

-Entry point to obtain trips from and user
+/token - To get a token
+/signup - To sign up

+### Budies Controller

+/userss - Query friends